ElixirWithLove/policies/citizen_code_of_conduct.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please contact a [conference organizer](http://www.elixir-with-love.com/organizers) as soon as possible and/or email us at [help@elixir-with-love.com](mailto:help@elixir-with-love.com).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please contact a [conference organizer](http://www.elixir-with-love.com/about) as soon as possible and/or email us at [help@elixir-with-love.com](mailto:help@elixir-with-love.com).

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

-Visit our Reporting Guidelines page for more information.
+Visit our [Reporting Guidelines](https://github.com/ElixirWithLove/policies/blob/master/reporting_guidelines.md) for more information.

 ## 7. Addressing Grievances